Abstract Bergman kernel expansion and its applications: Peak sections

 Then we have

 because $w$ is $\bar\pa$-closed and because $\bar\pa\bar\pa^*$ commutes with $G$.
 Moreover, we have

-The section $u$ defined here satisfies ~\eqref{2.4}.
-For the rest of the paper, we will fix this unique solution $u$. \end{rem}
+Thus section $u$ defined above satisfies ~\eqref{2.4}.
+For the rest of the paper, when we use Proposition~\ref{prop1}, we shall fix this unique solution. \end{rem}

-Throughout of the rest of this section, we use $C$ to denote a positive constant, which may be different line by line, depending only on $n$, $r$, the injectivity radius $\delta$ of $M$, and the three numbers $p', K_1, K_2$ defined below.
+Let $\eps=1/16$, and let $p'=[\eps(\log m)^2]$.
+Let $K_1$ be the upper bound of the curvature operator of $g$, and let $K_2$ be the upper bound of the curvature operator of $h_E$.
+Throughout the rest of the paper, we use $C$ to denote a positive constant, which may be different line by line, depending only on $n$, $r$, $p',k_1,k_2$, and the injectivity radius $\delta$ of $M$.